 "The reason men have millions of sperm is because the fertility process is more difficult than people think," Dominguez tells WebMD.
 "The whole process of ascending up the tract to the fallopian tubes and then finding the egg is delicately balanced."

 As the sperm approaches the egg, it receives a signal to start swimming -- hard.
 This hyperactivation lets it push through the egg cover.
 Pooped out sperm don't have a chance.
+Learn about more ways marijuana can affect fertility.

 Of course, men who smoke marijuana do get women pregnant.
 But some men are more fertile than others, or are more fertile at different times of their lives.
 Smoking marijuana, Burkman warns, will make a borderline-infertile man frankly infertile.